select-8/mock-bigthief-htmlsite/README.md

 wireframe_1.jpg shows my initial mind dump.

 At this point, I thought the site would scroll vertically with distinct blocks for each section.
 However, I quickly decided to go with single pages.
-I don't like a fixed navbar and early on couldn't find a simple enough (non-javascript) alternative I liked to do navigation back up and through the pages.
+I don't like a sticky navbar and early on couldn't find a simple enough (non-javascript) alternative I liked to do navigation back up and through the pages.
 I had thought that I might switch back once all the pages were completed but in the end, I prefer the single linked pages layout.
 Finding a nice way of internal navigation for a vertical scrolling site is a goal I've set myself for future projects.

 The idea of pages split into 4 quads came to me early in the project.
 I wanted symmetry of content with left/right & top/bottom used to imply levels of importance in the content for the user.
 On moving from desktop to mobile the bottom right would fall down/off first, then bottom left, top right, top left.